anna546stella/COVID_Hackathon/Datasets/Viral_spike_mutations/README.md

 were generated for every possible other amino acid (out of the 20 standard amino acids) that could exist at that position.
 Thus every possible single-position mutation is tested for its ability to bind to the virus' known ACE2 receptor.
-The binding values in the data file have already been processed from the raw measurements.
+The binding values in the data file have already been processed to a log scale from the raw measurements.

 For each mutation, two types of measurements are made: how often that mutation is found when you analyze the very strongest binding mutants out of all of them ("Top"), and how often that mutation is found when